Influence of dark matter on hybrid and twin stars: Abstract

 \section{Abstract}

-We investigate the impact of dark matter (DM) on both hybrid and twin stars within a two-fluid framework, where DM and normal matter interact only through gravity.
-A self-interacting fermionic DM model is considered, while for nucleonic and quark matter we employ the relativistic mean-field model and the constant sound-speed parametrization, respectively.
-Our results show that DM significantly influences the formation of hybrid and twin stars, depending on the transition pressure and the discontinuity in energy density at a fixed sound speed.
-The presence of DM reduces the number of twin or hybrid stars compared to the case without DM, and this effect directly depends on the DM mass and fraction.
-We further find that the formation of DM-core or DM-halo configurations is mainly governed by DM parameters, whereas the realization of twin or hybrid star scenarios is primarily controlled by quark parameters.
-Using the $2M_\odot$ constraint, we demonstrate that the parameter space for twin stars can be further restricted in both DM-core and DM-halo scenarios.
+We investigate the impact of dark matter (DM) on hybrid and twin stars within a two-fluid framework, where DM and normal matter interact only through gravity.
+A self-interacting fermionic DM model is considered, while for the nuclear and quark matter we employ relativistic mean-field models and the constant sound-speed parameterization, respectively.
+Solving the two-fluid Tolman-Oppenheimer-Volkoff equations over a five-dimensional parameter space spanning the quark matter transition pressure $p_t$, energy density jump $\Delta\epsilon$, sound speed $C_s^2$, DM particle mass $m_\chi$, and DM fraction $f_\chi$, we classify the resulting configurations into hybrid stars and four twin star categories and map the onset properties of the quark phase.
+The effect of DM on the hybrid and twin star population is regime dependent: the DM particle mass determines whether DM forms an extended halo or a compact core, while the DM fraction sets the magnitude of the effect.
+In the halo regime, DM enhances quark matter formation and increases the number of hybrid and twin stars; in the core regime, it suppresses them.
+DM also stabilizes hybrid and twin configurations that are unstable in the pure-baryonic case and systematically pushes the nucleon-to-quark transition to higher densities, with the onset pressure, mass, and radius all rising with the DM fraction, potentially hiding quark matter from current neutron star observations.

-\subsection{Introduction}
+\section{Introduction}

-The majority of the mass in our universe exists as dark matter (DM).
-A broad spectrum of findings substantiates the existence of DM but fails to identify its fundamental nature such as its mass and type.
-Therefore understanding its characteristics is essential for astronomical studies seeking to reveal its nature.
-Several approaches mainly direct and indirect detections, and astronomical observations are very useful techniques in this context.
+A wide range of astrophysical and cosmological observations such as galactic rotation curves, gravitational lensing, the cosmic microwave background, and the growth of large-scale structure, firmly establishes that most of the matter content of the Universe is dark.
+Despite this overwhelming dynamical evidence, the particle nature of dark matter (DM), and in particular its mass and interaction strength, remains unknown.
+Identifying these properties is one of the central open problems of contemporary physics and is pursued through complementary strategies: direct detection in underground laboratories, indirect detection of annihilation or decay products, collider searches, and astrophysical probes.
+Among the latter, compact stars have emerged as particularly powerful natural laboratories for DM.